 English language certifications are instrumental in securing admission to leading universities.
 Many of them require that you score the predefined marks so that you can be eligible to apply.
 In any case, a high score increases your chances of admission.
-Build a plan with Leverage Edu experts and strengthen your English score as well as your application so that you can secure your spot in your dream college.
+Build a plan with Leverage Edu‘s Leverage Live classes and our top trainers and strengthen your English score as well as your application so that you can secure your spot in your dream college.